mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-variables.md

 Variable names follow the standard rules for naming anything in Python.
 A variable name:

-- Must begin with an alphabetic character (A -Z) or an underscore (_).
+- Must begin with an alphabetic character (A -Z) or an underscore (\_).
-- Cannot contain a perios(.), @, $, or %.
+- Cannot contain a period(.), @, $, or %.
 - Must be unique in the scope in which it is declared.
-- Python is case sensative.
+- Python is case sensitive.
 So "selection" and " Selection" are two different variables.

 Best practices for all Python naming can be found in the (Style Guide for Python Naming Conventions)[https://www.python.org/dev/peps/pep-0008/#naming-conventions]

 ## Scope & Lifetime